 When your business receives invoices as image files or Scanned PDFs, getting that information into your financial systems has traditionally involved one of two approaches: manual data entry or basic Optical Character Recognition (OCR).
 Both methods present significant challenges that make the process inefficient and unreliable.

 The most common method is manual data entry.
 This involves a member of your Accounts Payable (AP) team painstakingly typing information from each invoice image into a spreadsheet or accounting software.
 The process is not only slow and tedious, but it is also dangerously prone to human error.
-According to a report by the Institute of Finance & Management (IOFM), nearly 40% of invoices contain errors when processed manually.
+Nearly nine in ten AP professionals say manual systems are a direct cause of payment errors, according to PYMNTS Intelligence research.
 These mistakes, ranging from transposed numbers to incorrect vendor details, directly impact the accuracy of your financial records and can lead to payment delays, compliance issues, and wasted labor costs spent on correction.

 To combat the slowness of manual entry, many businesses turned to technology like OCR.
 This was the first step toward automating the task, promising to "read" the text from an image.
 However, this technology comes with its own set of significant problems, especially when dealing with the variable quality and formats of invoice images.